Transition your site to Google Publisher Tags

 - On the scheduled transition date, switch the development site to production and deprecate your existing production site.
 Follow your CMS's best practices, which often include switching DNS records, redirect links, and production designations within the CMS.

-- If you're migrating to a new CMS, that's a great time to implement DFP tags as part of the migration.
+- If you're migrating to a new CMS, that's a great time to implement Google Publisher Tags as part of the migration.

-- You can see how DFP tags and line items render in the development environment, before it goes to production.
+- You can see how Google Publisher Tags and line items render in the development environment, before it goes to production.
 It gives you a more thorough testing environment, which can provide a greater level of assurance.

 - Because the development environment doesn't have regular site traffic prior to launch, it will take DFP seven days to build a baseline for forecasting, and 28 days to build up the data necessary for a full forecasting model.
 Forecasts during this initial period should be understood as less precise than under normal conditions.